 In 2016 prescriptions of high dose fluoride toothpaste cost the NHS over £20 million and these costs are increasing rapidly.
 However, there is a lack of evidence to demonstrate that this toothpaste benefits patients and is cost-effective for the NHS.

-To take part you will be asked to sign a consent form and asked to complete a form with some questions about your health.
-After this you will be randomised to receive either a prescription for 5000ppm fluoride toothpaste or to receive the usual care and advice on buying and using standard fluoride toothpaste.
+When you consented to take part in REFLECT you were randomised to receive either a prescription for 5000ppm fluoride toothpaste or to receive the usual care and advice on buying and using standard fluoride toothpaste.

 The Reflect study is funded by the National Institute for Health Research (NIHR) Health Technology Assessment (HTA) programme (project: 16/23/01) .
 For more information please visit www.nets.nihr.ac.uk.